urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

   mutate(Date = dmy(Date))
 ```

 We want to join our correct dates back to our original dataset, we can do this again with another join, a left join.
-Lets first just select the columns we need from correct_dates: Date and ID.
-It can be helpful to change the object name to know where we are at in our cleaning process; that way we can go back to past dataframes and see the last place we successfully made changes.
+Let's first just select the columns we need from correct_dates: Date and ID.
+It can be helpful to change the object name to know where we are at in our cleaning process; that way we can go back to past data frames and see the last place we successfully made changes.

 ```R
 lemur_date <- lemur_prep %>%